nanlovescan/nansheng.github.io/_pages/about.md

 # Recent News

 - I just start an intership at Flatiron Institute, working with Dr. Olivier Parcollet (6/3/2021).
 - I gave an exciting talk as the end of my experience (8/13/2021).
-I will work with Flatiron people remotely for the finish of the project.
+I will work remotely with colleagues to finish the project.
 - An important paper [Green's function formulation of quantum defect embedding theory](https://arxiv.org/abs/2203.05493) has been posted to Arxiv!
 It is aimed at solving double counting issue in quantum defect embedding theory (3/12/2022).